simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 _FLAGS

-You can print just one of these transactions by using the `--closing` or `--opening` flag.
+You can print just one of these transactions by using the `--close` or `--open` flag.
 You can customise their descriptions with the `--close-desc` and `--open-desc` options.

 One amountless posting to "equity:opening/closing balances" is added to balance the transactions, by default.
-You can customise this account name with `--close-to` and `--open-from`;
+You can customise this account name with `--close-acct` and `--open-acct`;
 if you specify only one of these, it will be used for both.

 With `--x/--explicit`, the equity posting's amount will be shown.